Solomon Caesar Malan: Contributions to Christian and biblical scholarship

-The Malan Library in Oxford and its Dissolution
+The Malan Library in Oxford and its dissolution

 Only in the most recent scholarship on Malan has a thorough attempt to identify and describe what was called "The Malan Library" been documented.
-It is not an overstatement to assert that the personal library of Solomon Caesar Malan was unique in its own time, not only because of the more than one hundred languages represented within it, but also because it consisted of not only published books or codices, but also parchments and hand-written manuscripts in numerous languages.
+The personal library of Solomon Caesar Malan was unique, not only because of the more than one hundred languages represented within it, but because it consisted of not only published books or codices, but also parchments and hand-written manuscripts in numerous languages.
 Another way to characterize this library is through a portrayal of the scholarly achievement of Malan himself.
-This was done in part in the previous section, but here a citation from Monier Monier-Wiliams (1819-1899), the Boden Professor of Sanskrit as well as Keeper and Curator of the Indian Institute in Oxford at the time, captures the extraordinary qualities of the man: Malan was "an Orientalist absolutely unequalled, and never likely to be equalled, in respect of the marvelous diversity of his linguistic attainments and the profundity of his scholarship."Historically speaking, it was the personal libraries of Malan and Monier-Williams that set the foundation for what is now the Oriental Division in the Bodleian Libraries, highlighting their profound significance as donations to Oxford University.
-Yet here there is a need to be alert to several factors related to the donation of this library collection made by Malan in January 1885.What was donated did not include the vast majority of the Tibetan documents that Malan had kept until 1884.Also, the extensive collections of the Church Fathers that Malan also obtained have apparently now been relocated in the library of Keble College.
-Therefore, the collection that became the Malan Library as housed in the Indian Institute in 1896, two years after Malan's death, was probably the majority of Malan's personal library, but clearly not all of it.In fact, however, even though there was an initial promise to maintain the library as a distinct entity in perpetuam, the Malan Library was dispersed into what is now the Oriental Division of the Bodleian Libraries in 1965.
-Though there were other interests involved in redistributing the collection and making the Indian Institute available for other purposes, one of the main problems was that there was never enough funds set aside to hire suitable librarians to manage and organize that unusual library.
+This was done in part in the previous section, but here a citation from Monier Monier-Wiliams (1819-1899), the Boden Professor of Sanskrit as well as Keeper and Curator of the Indian Institute in Oxford at the time, had this to say about Malan: Malan was "an Orientalist absolutely unequalled, and never likely to be equalled, in respect of the marvellous diversity of his linguistic attainments and the profundity of his scholarship."
+Historically, it was the personal libraries of Malan and Monier-Williams that set the foundation for what is now the Oriental Division in the Bodleian Libraries, highlighting their significance as donations to Oxford University.
+There is a need to be alert to several factors related to the donation of this library collection made by Malan in January 1885.
+What was donated did not include the vast majority of the Tibetan documents that Malan had kept until 1884.
+The extensive collections of the Church Fathers that Malan obtained have now been relocated to the library of Keble College.
+The collection that became the Malan Library as housed in the Indian Institute in 1896, two years after Malan's death, was probably the majority of Malan's personal library, but clearly not all of it.
+There was an initial promise to maintain the library as a distinct entity in perpetuam, but later, the Malan Library was dispersed into what is now the Oriental Division of the Bodleian Libraries in 1965.
+There were other interests involved in redistributing the collection and making the Indian Institute available for other purposes.
+One of the main problems was that there weren't enough funds to hire suitable librarians to manage and organize such a unique library.